Register TODAY for Our 2019 HOPE and HELP Symposium!

 Whether reinvigorated by the Ice Bucket Challenge 2014 or new and concerned about our cause, over 150,000 ALS supporters nationwide participated in local Walks this year.
 It was incredible to feel your support, as Walks across the country broke fundraising and attendance records, and enthusiasm was off the charts!

-Help us keep the momentum going in 2019!
+Help us keep the momentum going!

 Start a team or sign up as an individual today!